We are happy to tailor programs for specific audience, venues and budgets.

 Isadora Duncan: the Divine Flame

-Now revised for 2016!
-Performances ongoing!
 One of the first programs to combine Isadora’s dances with Isadora’s story.
-This program was originally created by Beth Jucovy and Shirley Romaine in 1998.
-Many companies have since adopted this approach to concerts of Isadora Duncan dances.
+This program was originally created by Beth Jucovy and Shirley Romaine in 1998, and then revised in 2016.
 This award winning program has been presented at the Vanderbilt Museum, The Queens Museum of Art, at Hempstead House, at Adelphi and Hofstra Universities and many Library auditoriums.
-With Full narration of Isadora’s life, told by Ms. Romaine, illustrated with the dances.
+With Full narration of Isadora’s life, illustrated with the dances.

 Isadora and the Power of Mythology